 - Specific Gravity: 2.15 grams per cubic centimeter (g/cm3)

 - Fracturing Pattern: Conchoidal

-Blue Opal gets its name from its variety of blueish colorations, which can range from pale sky blue to a deep dark ocean blue.
+The blue opal gem is basically any opal that produces a blueish-spectrum of light reflection.
+The name is just a general representation of “blue” because there’s actually a variety of blueish colorations in opal, ranging from pale sky blue to a deep dark ocean blue.
 The classic opal may show different hues of blue within the same stone but does not typically display a play of color.
 For this particular reason, it falls within the “common opal” category.
 In fact, two of the most well-known regions for producing this type of opaque, solid blue color opal are Peru and Oregon.

 Blue Fire Opal in Australia